IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 All the input files must be in a folder with the name of the case study.

+Alternatively, the whole case can be a single `.duckdb` file instead of a folder of CSV files. `openTEPES_run` selects the backend from the path: a directory is read as CSV (the historical default), while a `.duckdb` file is read through the DuckDB backend.
+DuckDB is an optional dependency, imported only when such a file is opened, so CSV-only setups need nothing extra.
+Both forms produce byte-identical results and are interchangeable everywhere a case is named.

+The `Yes`/`No` option flags below also accept an integer `1` (or `1.0`) in place of `Yes` and `0` in place of `No`.

 ## Acronyms

 | Acronym | Description                                                                                                                                                                                                                                |